-The warm, bright days have burst open tree and shrub buds, and brought out flowers on many of the spring bulbs.
+Warm, bright days burst open tree and shrub buds, and bring out flowers on many of the spring bulbs.
 And with the flowers have come clouds of pollinators — bees of several kinds, small and large wasps, various flies and even some butterflies.
 A lovely mourning cloak (Nymphalis antiopa) was seen floating through the garden, coming to land on the deck in a patch of morning sun.

 All these nectar-seeking aerialists are important pollinators, moving pollen around and aiding in the production of fruits, vegetables and seeds.
 I really enjoy watching these creatures, possibly because I admire their industry.
 No one has ever seen a lazy bee.
 The dollar value of their activity is substantial.
 Their pollinating service to North America’s food industry is in excess of $4 billion dollars annually.

 Watching a fat bumblebee hanging out of a small blue scilla flower, I can’t help but wonder why this big solitary bee is awake so early, before flowers of more appropriate sizes are available.
 Pollinators come in all sizes, and generally their arrival is keyed to readiness of flowers that will accommodate their girth and characteristics.
 But bumblebees seem to have so much enthusiasm, they’ll attempt to squeeze into any ridiculously small bloom, and suffer no embarrassment when the stem keels over and dumps them on the ground.